Honest Masterworks Review 2025: How NOT to Invest in Art

 If you can get beyond the shady business practices, marketing, founder’s past business activities, fee grab where they act as an art hedge fund, and unique art risks, then Masterworks investing offers that opportunity to buy a fractional ownership in “blue chip” fine art.

-For me, I think there is just too many red flags.
-I was excited about the idea of adding a new investment asset class to my portfolio, but for everything I presented here, there are just too many obstacles.
 While Masterworks isn’t a scam, they do have a scammy business model where they fee your investment to death, which overwhelmingly favors their interests.
 If you do well, then they do well, but if you don’t do well, they still do okay.
+I’d want Masterworks to have more skin-in-the-game for starters.

 In conclusion, if you want to buy art as an investment or learn how to invest in art online, using Masterworks will likely lead to a disappointment in outcomes that deviates from their marketing pitch.